cheng1621/oldcheng1621.github.io/_posts/2021-01-01-computerNetworkNote.md

 ### UDP.
 no handshaking between UDP sender.
 8 bytes.
 error-detected: `checksum`..
+Q: Why does UDP provide a checksum as many link layer protocols (e.g., the popular Ethernet protocol) also provide error checking?
+A: No guarantee that all the links between source and destination provide error checking.

 ### Pipelined protocol.
 1. Go back N: receiver only sends culmulative ack. sender has timer for oldest unacked packet.
 2. selective repeat: receiver sends individual ack for each packet.